-The following has been installed and configured in the school to ensure only appropriate content is available to all users:
+The following has been installed and configured in school to ensure only appropriate content is available to all users:

 - 1. A hardware firewall filter is installed which intercepts all Internet traffic leaving and entering the school network and this cannot be circumvented.
-This firewall appliance is configured for the Global View Internet filtering service.
-This service is a professional, commercial category-based web filtering solution in use.
-It uses a category-based system to group websites in addition to the keyword, content filtering, IP, and specific white and blacklist control.
-School licenses are purchased on a fixed three-year term to ensure continuity of service and the individual firewall is monitored 24/7 with instant notification of any concerns. - 2.
+This firewall appliance is configured for the Global view Internet filtering service.
+This service is a professional, commercial category based web filtering solution in use.
+It uses a category based system to group web sites in addition to keyword, Content filtering, IP and specific white and blacklist control.
+School licenses are purchased on a fixed three year term to ensure continuity of service and the individual firewall is monitored 24/7 with instant notification of any concerns. - 2.
 In addition, IP and URL black and white listing is supported locally which ensures any content that is flagged as non-desirable on the network, can be disabled immediately. - 3.
 Full access logs are maintained for all traffic and all attempts at access of inappropriate content.

-The Network Admins and the School Online safety team will periodically review Internet use filtering systems and processes to ensure they comply with this policy.
+The Network Admins and the School Online safety team will periodically review Internet use filtering systems and processes to ensure they are in compliance with this policy.